dotnet/extensions/src/Libraries/Microsoft.Extensions.Diagnostics.ResourceMonitoring/README.md

 # Microsoft.Extensions.Diagnostics.ResourceMonitoring

 Measures and reports processor and memory usage.
-This library utilizes control groups (cgroups) in Linux to monitor system resources.
+This library utilizes control groups (cgroups) including cgroups v2 in Linux to monitor system resources.

-> [!NOTE]
-> Currently, it supports cgroups v1 but does not have support for cgroups v2.

 ## Install the package